houzyk/thephilosophicalcode/content/articles/irregular-javascript-expressions.md

 As a side note, I would like to justify my introduction of the concept of a language denoting mechanism.
 I believe that its theoretical value is to act like a bridge between systems that are _intrinsinctly_ distinct but _extrinsinctly_ similar to each other.
 It allows us to easily talk about and bridge these kinds of systems.
 For example, we often speak of Turing Machines and the Lambda Calculus as equivalent models of computation.
 Intuitively, these are intrisinctly distinct entities - one is a mechanical devices with a tape and a head while the other feels like syntactic manipulation.
 However, they both extrinsinctly "talk about" (i.e. denote) the same class of recursively enumerable languages.
 So, framing them as language denoting mechanisms allows us to easily talk about and bridge these intrisinctly distinct systems.

 For example, we have regular language denoting mechanisms.
-I come back to this concept later on but for now let's say that a language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.
+A language denoting mechanism is regular if and only if the class of languages it denotes *is* the class of regular languages.
 Similarly, a context-free language denoting mechanism only denotes the class of context-freee languages.

 ![Regular language denoting mechanism](/images/irregular-javascript-expressions/regular_language_denoting_mechanism.webp)